MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

 > **Note**: If you are using the "None" fallback model, changing the system prompt has no effect.

-1. In the **Setup** pane, in the **Give the model instructions and context** text area, change the system prompt to `You are an AI assistant that helps people find information.
-Provide short, concise answers using simple language.`
+1. In the pane on the left, in the **Instructions** text area, change the system prompt to `You are an AI assistant that provides short and concise answers using simple language.
+Limit responses to a single sentence.`
-1. Apply the changes - the conversation is automatically restarted.
-1. Now try a prompt like `What is AI?` and review the output.
+1. Now try the same prompt as before (`What was ENIAC?`) and review the output.

 ## Experiment with model parameters

 Model parameters control how the model works, and can be useful for restricting the size of its responses (measured in *tokens*) and controlling how "creative" its responses can be.

-> **Note**: If you are using the "None" fallback model, model parameters are disabled.

-1. In the **Setup** pane, expand the **Parameters** section.
+1. In the pane on the left, next to the selected model, select **Parameters** (&#128880;).
-1. Review the parameter settings; then, without changing them, enter a prompt like `How does Machine Learning relate to AI?` and review the response
+1. Review the parameter settings; then, without changing them, enter a prompt like `What is Moore's law?` and review the response
 1. Experiment by changing the parameter values and repeating the same prompt.
 You should see some differences in behavior from the model.
-For example, increasing the **Temperature** adds more randomness into the model's word selection, increasing the "creativity" of the responses (to the point that they may end up being complete gibberish!).
+For example, changing the **Temperature** modifies the randomness of the model's word selection, changing the "creativity" of the responses (to the point that too high a temperature can cause nonsensical responses).

     > **Tip**: You can use the **Stop generation** button in the chat pane to stop the response.

-1. When you've finished experimenting, reset the parameters to their default values and hide the **Parameters** area.
+1. When you've finished experimenting, reset the parameters to their default values.

 ## Ground responses with data